GeekOops/doc/content/_index.md

 Simplicity is key for GeekOops.
 Each role is aimed to be self-sufficient, without crazy and sometimes unsolvable dependency chains.
 Roles are in general automatically tested to ensure, that they remain functional over time.

-GeekOops was started in [SUSE Hackweek 20](https://hackweek.suse.com/20/projects/create-ansible-roles-for-generic-server-stuff) and continued in [SUSE Hack Week 21](https://hackweek.opensuse.org/projects/geekoops-reusable-ansible-roles-for-opensuse).
+GeekOops was started in [SUSE Hackweek 20](https://hackweek.suse.com/20/projects/create-ansible-roles-for-generic-server-stuff) and continued in [SUSE Hack Week 21](https://hackweek.opensuse.org/projects/geekoops-reusable-ansible-roles-for-opensuse) and [Hackweek 22](https://hackweek.opensuse.org/projects/polish-and-improve-ansible-roles-in-geekoops).

 Most importantly: Have a lot of fun!

 ## Getting started